 # yum update puppet-agent

-Follow the installation guide to upgrade installed Puppet packages.
-You do not need to uninstall Puppet first unless you’re changing from 32-bit Puppet to the 64-bit version.
-Running 32-bit Puppet on 64-bit Windows is now deprecated, so you should update your Puppet’s architecture to match your system.
+On Windows agents, follow the installation guide to upgrade installed Puppet packages.
+You do not need to uninstall Puppet first unless you’re changing from 64-bit Puppet to the 32-bit version or vice versa.

 Note: If you installed Puppet into a custom directory and are moving from a 32-bit version to a 64-bit version, you must specify the INSTALLDIR option and any other relevant MSI properties when re-installing.